SupremeCommanderMaps/SurvivalVersus/README.md

 (Changes since version 4.0007)

+TL;DR: many new options, balance enhancements, no more need for mods

+**New lobby options**

+* Added Survival Difficulty option (which can be used in both Survival Classic and Survival Versus)
 * Added Auto Reclaim option (or rather made it work with recent versions of FAF)
+* Added Spawn Delay option (survival modes only)
+* Added options to specify T1, T2, T3 and T4 Spawn Frequency (survival modes only)
+* Added options to specify T2, T3 and T4 Spawn Delay (survival modes only)
+* Added option to Health Increase of the spawned units (survival modes only)
+* Added option to specify Random Event Frequency (survival modes only)
+* Added option to specify Bounty Hunter Frequency (survival modes only)
+* Added option to specify Bounty Hunter Delay (survival modes only)
+* Added option that allows turning Aggression Tracking (punishing of fast tech, ACU in mid, etc) off (survival modes only)
+* Fixed the MML restriction option (it did not show up in the lobby)
+* Fixed the T3 Mobile Arty restriction option (it did not show up in the lobby)
+* Fixed the Sniper Bot restriction option (it did not show up in the lobby)
+* Added option that allows turning all player air units on

+Extra option values:

 * Added additional possible values to the Auto Reclaim option
+* Added additional possible values to the Player Tech Delay option

+Other lobby improvements:

 * Changed default values of the lobby options to what most people expect
-* Added option that allows turning all player air units on
+* Improved the wording of all option titles and descriptions
 * The Player Air restriction option now applies to all game modes
-* Added additional possible values to the Player Tech Delay option
-* Improved the wording of all option titles and descriptions
 * Added description of the game modes to the map description visible in the lobby
-* Dropped Final Rush UI and dependence on the FinalRushPro3 mod

-**Survival mode**
+**Survival modes**

-* Added Spawn Delay option
 * Random events now spawn units for both teams rather than one random victim
 * Bounty Hunters now spawn for both teams rather than one random victim
-* Fixed the MML restriction option (it did not show up in the lobby)
-* Fixed the T3 Mobile Arty restriction option (it did not show up in the lobby)
-* Fixed the Sniper Bot restriction option (it did not show up in the lobby)
-* Added option to disable random events
-* Added option to disable Bounty Hunters
-* Added option that allows turning Aggression Tracking (punishing of fast tech, ACU in mid, etc) off
 * Bounty Hunters will now attack targets in the bottom team rather then glitch and sit idly in the center
 * All Bounty  Hunters now teleport out once their target has been killed rather than a few glitching and remaining
 * Indestructible transports can no longer be captured or reclaimed